One of the most important things that you need to do as a freelance business owner is to pay your quarterly taxes.

 2. Sign Up For The Electronic Federal Tax Payment System (EFTPS)

-Another way to make paying estimated quarterly taxes easier is to use the Electronic Federal Tax Payment System (EFTPS).
-This system is offered as an online payment system by the IRS (it is different than IRS Direct Pay).
+Another way to make paying estimated quarterly taxes easier is to use the Electronic Federal Tax Payment System (EFTPS), an online payment system by the IRS (it differs from IRS Direct Pay).
 The service is completely free to use.
-You’ll get your own EFTPS number and pin, and you’ll be able to schedule your estimated payments up to 365 days in advance if you choose.
+You’ll get your own EFTPS number and PIN, and you’ll be able to schedule your estimated payments up to 365 days in advance if you choose.

 3. Use A Tax Software

 Along with using TurboTax, you can use them in addition to QuickBooks Self-Employed, which we can talk about now.

 4. Pay Your Taxes Online With Another System

 If you don’t want to use IRS Direct Pay or the EFTPS system, you can also pay your taxes online using QuickBooks Self-Employed.